Notes on the Geography of South Africa: Bloemfontein

 The proud pediment.

-A century after the Boer War's conclusion, the losing side's greatest warrior, General Christiaan DeWet, still stands ready.
-The echoes of the Boer War reverberate in the city.
+A century after the Boer War, the losing side's greatest warrior, General Christiaan DeWet, stands ready.

-The Old Presidency was completed in 1886 and painfully ceded to General Roberts at the conclusion of the war.
+The Old Presidency was completed in 1886 and painfully ceded to General Frederick Roberts nearly at the conclusion of the war.

 The sixth of the seven presidents of the Orange Free State: Francis William Reitz, president from 1889 to 1895.

 Indefatigable Johannes Brand, the fifth president, who with the exception of a few brief periods was president from 1864 to 1888.
 He stands before the National Afrikaans Literary Museum.

 The appeals court.

 The post office is a testament to art for people who know what they like.

 The city's tallest building: the C.R.
 Swart Free State Provincial Government Building.
 Will it wear as well as the city's older buildings?
 (Swart was the last governor-general of the Union of South Africa and the first president of the Republic.
 As for his politics, it's no accident that he strengthened the South African Police.)

 The Freshford House of 1897 is a reminder that life isn't always about politics.